 “I mean I’m a little anal,” Hagler laughed.
 “Every time I make a run I try to get a video and watch it.
 The idea was to stick to the game plan which was to take one cow at a time.
 When I was here last time I kind of got hung up in the big jackpot, so the plan was to rope the best we can.
 It’s also important to have four good cows.
 It all came together.”

 Hagler says that his share of the winnings is going to go right back into his roping and buying a few more horses.
-Carbajal’s share is going to be going toward a different kind of horsepower.
+Carbajal’s share is going to be going toward a different kind of horse.

 “I’m going to buy myself a truck,” Carbajal said.
 “Two month ago my truck blew up on me.
 I had to haul my buddie’s horse up here so I drove his truck which worked out for me.”
 TRJ